myc1230/Michelle-s-Viz-Portfolio/VoterTurnout.md

 By looking at this smaller, but more comparable sampling of countries, the level of US turnout doesn't look as bad.
 While the US voter turnout is still on the lower end, it isn't as different from the majority of countries.
 If we consider Denmark an outlier, the US turnout is only 13% different than the highest voter turnout from Germany.
 Whereas, if we were looking at the orginal table, none of the high turnout countries appear to be an outlier, in which case the highest voter turnout is Belguim at 87.2%, which is a difference of almost 32%.

-This grouping of the countries present a more comparable grouping of countries, to more clearerly show how the US compare to the rest.
+This grouping of the countries present a more comparable grouping of countries, to more clearerly show how the US compare to other countries with similar voting laws.